vcat-dev/shared-configs/README.md

 import config from "@piondev/shared-configs/eslint"

 export default [
-	...config,
+  ...config
   // rest of your config
 ]
 ```